reflectoring/reflectoring.github.io/_posts/2020-03-14-java-components-clean-boundaries.md

 With the `@ComponentScan` annotation, this configuration makes sure that the sub-component `@Configuration`s are picked up by Spring and loaded into the application context together with their contributed beans.

-With this, we have a clean separation of boundaries not only in the dimension of packages, but also in the dimension of Spring configurations.
+**With this, we have a clean separation of boundaries not only in the dimension of packages but also in the dimension of Spring configurations.**

 This means that we can target each component and sub-component separately, by addressing its `@Configuration` class.
 For example, we can:

 * Load only one (sub-)component into the application context within a [`@SpringBootTest` integration test](/spring-boot-test/).
 * Enable or disable specific (sub-)components by adding a [`@Conditional...` annotation](/spring-boot-conditionals/) to that sub-component's configuration.